-2) Cudugnon Cave
+3) Cudugnon Cave

 To enter the cave you need to squeeze through a small hole.
 It’s definitely not a graceful entrance, especially when you’re in a bikini.

 There is a small opening in the ceiling of the cave which lets light in and so you are not completely surrounded by darkness.
 There are three chambers within the cave, one of which is home to thousands of fruit bats.

-3) Cathedral Cave
+4) Cathedral Cave

 The boat anchors just outside of Cathedral Cave where you can take pictures of the entrance of the cave, however, you are not allowed to get off the boat.

-4) Pinagbuyutan Island
+5) Pinagbuyutan Island

-The island is filled with coconut trees, long grass, and sandy shores.
-It was different to any of the other beach stops which intrigued me.
+Pinagbuyutan Island is different to any of the other beach stops which intrigued me.
 It was also very quiet when we arrived, with only one other tour group visiting the island.

-Pinagbuyutan Island offers snorkeling on the one end and a nice swimming beach on the other.
+Pinagbuyutan Island offers snorkeling on one end and a nice swimming beach on the other.
 However, the snorkeling here is nothing to write home about.
 After visiting some of the most incredible snorkeling sites in El Nido, our standards were set high!

-El Nido Tour C: 1400 PHP ($26)
+El Nido Tour C